wkumari/draft-wkumari-dnsop-alt-tld/README.md

    alternate namespace under a label that names their namespace, and under the ALT label.
 They SHOULD choose a label that they expect to be unique and, ideally, descriptive.
-There is no IANA controlled

-Kumari & Sullivan        Expires January 4, 2016                [Page 4]

-Internet-Draft               Reserve ALT TLD                   July 2015

-   registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .alt.
+There is no IANA controlled registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .alt.
+Informal lists of namespaces under .alt may appear to assist the developer community.

-   [Editor note (to be removed before publication): There was significant discussion on an IANA registry for .ALT - please consult the lists for full thread, but the consensus seems to be that it would be better for the IETF / IANA to not administer a registry for this.
+   [Editor note (to be removed before publication): There was significant discussion on an IANA registry for the ALT namespace - please consult the lists for full thread, but the consensus seems to be that it would be better for the IETF / IANA to not administer a registry for this.
 It is expected one or more unofficial lists will be created where people can list the strings that they are using. ]

    Currently deployed projects and protocols that are using pseudo-TLDs may decide to move under the ALT TLD, but this is not a requirement.
-   Rather, the ALT TLD is being reserved so that future projects of a similar nature have a designated place to create alternate resolution namespaces that will not conflict with the regular DNS context.
+   Rather, the ALT TLD is being reserved so that current and future projects of a similar nature have a designated place to create alternate resolution namespaces that will not conflict with the regular DNS context.

+3.1.
+Choice of the ALT Name

-   A number of names other than .ALT were considered and discarded.
+   A number of names other than "ALT" were considered and discarded.
 In order for this technique to be effective the names need to continue to follow both the DNS format and conventions (a prime consideration for alternate name formats is that they can be entered in places that normally take DNS context names); this rules out using suffixes that do not follow the usual letter, digit, and hyphen label convention.

    Another proposal was that the ALT TLD instead be a reservation under .arpa.
 This was considered, but rejected for several reasons,
    including: